Last Updated on June 23, 2022 by Christine Kaaloa

 If you just need a getaway and aren’t set on where you want to go, then let your decision rest on the cheapest destination.
 Why not make it your magic 8 ball and let it decide where you’ll be flying to next.

-Tip: I used Kayak Explore.
-It shows you a range of price options ranging from destination, month, season.
+Tip: I used Kayak Explore and Google Flights Explore.
+They show you a range of price options ranging from destination, month, and season.
 It’s what I use to check out what destinations are in my price range.

 18. Turn on your browser’s Incognito Window

-Scott’s Cheap Flights offers free and paid subscription newsletters on best priced flight searches.
-He’ll even find flights that are airlines pricing mistakes!
+Scott’s Cheap Flights offers free and paid subscription newsletters on best-priced flight searches.
+He’ll even find flights that are airline pricing mistakes!
 Scott’s Cheap Flights finds them.
 I signed up for his newsletters, but finding cheap outbound flights from Hawaiian Islands is not easy on the whole.
 Still a good mailing list though!